AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 ## instantiating an existing VIM setup

-vim comes preinstalled with most of the Linux distributions, and user can find vim executables at
+vim comes pre-installed with most of the Linux distributions, and user can find vim executables at

 ` $ cd ~/usr/share $ ls -la vim*`

-you will also notice default vimrc, vimrc.tiny configurations.
+you will also notice default vimrc, vimrc.tiny configurations. take a moment to read through content if you wish to know vim internals.

-User is support to first create their own default .vimrc file, which keeps user configurations.
+User is suppose to first create their own default .vimrc file, which keeps user specific configurations.

-so, now let's browse to user's home directory and then create a .vimrc file.
+so, now let's browse to user's home directory and create a .vimrc file.

 `$ cd $home $ touch .vimrc`

 you can copy existing configurations to this file and restart vim, your vim will load new configurations.
+[Click
+here](https://github.com/AmitXShukla/AmitXShukla.github.io/blob/master/tmp/test.vimrc) to find an working .vimrrc file.

 ## what's new in VIM 9.0